-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

-In the recently held WrestleMania 33, there have been many instances that amazed the fans.
-In-ring proposal of John Cena to Nikki Bella and The Undertaker’s sudden retirement from WWE announcement made many heads turned.
-After Monday Night Raw, Bill Goldberg addressed the crowd and gave a speech that seemed that the 50-year-old wrestler is also following The Undertaker’s path and going to retire from the wrestling federation.
+At the recently held WrestleMania 33, there were many instances that amazed the fans.
+The in-ring proposal of John Cena to Nikki Bella and The Undertaker’s sudden retirement from WWE turned many heads and tugged at the fans heart strings.
+After Monday Night Raw, Bill Goldberg addressed the crowd and gave a speech that seemed to imply that the 50-year-old wrestler is also following The Undertaker’s path, and he is going to retire as an active wrestler.

 At WrestleMania 33, Goldberg lost the WWE Universal Championship to Brock Lesnar.
 The wrestler did not show up during the televised broadcast of Monday Night Raw.
 Instead, he headed directly to the ring to give a heartfelt speech.